nancy-kataria/Parking-Violations-Checker/README.md

 # Prolog-Based Reasoning on Parking Violations

-This project is an interactive **parking eligibility checker** for CSUF, powered by a Prolog reasoning engine and a simple web frontend.
+This project is an interactive **parking violation checker** for CSUF, powered by a Prolog reasoning engine and a simple web frontend.

 Users answer a short sequence of questions and the system uses Prolog rules to decide when it can be a parking violation.